 This involves each member of the group being given an individual briefing document which may or may not be different from other people’s.
 As a group you must come up with a decision acceptable to all within the time limit.
 No one in the group is designated leader and so the group has to find a compromise solution.

 Very occasionally, when the organisation is particularly interested in testing your leadership skills, you will be asked to chair a meeting or act as leader of your group.
 Once again there will be a set task but this time you will be expected to be in charge and to lead the others to success.
 This is what the assessors will be looking for:

 - A good leader delegates.
 The task cannot be done by you alone.
 You must divide up the work between the others.

 - A good leader uses the strengths of others.
 You must identify the strengths of the individuals in your group and use them in appropriate ways.

 - A good leader knows what's going on.
 Don’t get too involved in doing things.
 It's better to monitor what's going on and make changes if things don't work out.

 Organisations use ice-breakers to help you relax and to help the group to gel.
 Sometimes they are practical and involve the completion of a task within a tight deadline, or they might be more intellectual.
 Everyone is expected to play a part and share information.
-For example, you might be asked to build a tower from straws, paper and pins.
+For example, at an in-person assessment centre you might be asked to build a tower from straws, paper and pins.
 If you are asked to make something, try to make sure the group doesn't spend too much time discussing and designing and run out of time for construction.